 - Oatmeal Shampoo: If your Great Dane has dry, flaky skin, it will cause them to lose hair more often.
 Your dog may even need a special shampoo to help.
 The oatmeal shampoo will help keep your Great Dane’s skin from becoming dry and keep its fur healthy and happy.

 What Can I Do to Help my Allergic Response?

 While there are a few things that you can do at home to help prevent you from coming into contact with your Great Dane’s dander.

 - Take Allergy medications: If you suffer from allergies to your Great Dane, you can take allergy medications such as Benadryl or Zyrtec.
 These medications will decrease your allergic response to your Great Dane.

-- Wash your Hands Often: Washing your hands after playing with your Great Dane will help remove the dander from your hands.
+- Wash Your Hands Often: Washing your hands after playing with your Great Dane will help remove the dander from your hands.
 It is best to wash your hands before touching your eyes, too, as this causes a stronger allergic reaction.

 - Vacuum your house: If your Great Dane is shedding a lot, make sure to keep up with vacuuming!
 Preventing the loose hairs and dandruff from accumulating will greatly help with your allergies.

 - Preventing them from getting on the furniture: While it may not be easy, you could also consider training your Great Dane to stay off the furniture as this will help to limit your contact exposure.
-Using with leather furniture can help remediate this issue as well as hair does not stick to its surface as easily.
+Using leather furniture can help remediate this issue as well and hair does not stick to its surface as easily.